 The Munich Card and Munich City Pass provide free public transportation in München and discounts or free admission to the top sights, shows, tours, and experiences.

-Visitors to Munich can save big on public transportation and sightseeing by using one of München’s variety of travel cards and discount sightseeing passes.
-The Munich Card and Munich City Pass both include unlimited transportation on trains, trams and buses in Munich.
+Visitors to Munich save on public transportation and sightseeing by using one of München’s variety of travel cards and discount sightseeing passes.
 The Munich Card gives discounts to around 100 sights, tours, and events.
 The Munich City Pass gives the same discounts but also free admission to 45 of these sights.
-The Munich Card and Munich City Pass is easiest bought online but a printed copy is necessary on public transportation.
+A travel card to include unlimited transportation on trains, trams, and buses in Munich may be added to both the Munich Card and Munich City Pass.
+The Munich Card and Munich City Pass are easiest bought online but a printed copy is necessary on public transportation.

 Save with the Munich Card and City Pass

 The Munich Card and Munich City Pass are great travel and sightseeing deals.
-Both cards include unlimited transportation on Munich’s excellent public transportation network — either in Zone M (central Munich) or in the complete Munich transportation network (Zone M-6).
+A travel card may be added for unlimited transportation on Munich’s excellent public transportation network — either in Zone M (central Munich) or in the complete Munich transportation network (Zone M-6).

 The Munich City Pass gives the same discounts as the Munich Card but also includes free admission to around 45 sights in Munich.
 This includes almost all museums in Munich (but not BMW), many walking and cycling tours, many activities at the Olympic Park, and the pricy Sea Life.
 The Munich City Pass is not available in a group version but has special cheaper versions for children and teens.